Configuration

 Custom event handlers

-To handle custom events in Solid, you can use the attributes on:___ and oncapture:___.
+To handle custom events in Solid, you can use the attribute on:___.
 Typing these events requires an extension of Solid's JSX namespace.

 class NameEvent extends CustomEvent {